 Center for Agricultural Technology Transfer (CATT)

-The Center for Agricultural Technology Transfer was established at Texas Tech University in 1990 with the purpose of enhancing the transfer of agricultural information to agricultural and non-agricultural audiences through education and the development of instructional media competencies.
-It is supported in part by an endowment from the Houston Livestock Show and Rodeo.
+The Center for Agricultural Technology Transfer was established at Texas Tech University in 1990 with the purpose of enhancing the transfer of agricultural information to agricultural and non-agricultural audiences throughout the West Texas region.
+In 2014, the program expanded to further meet the service related needs of the area.

 The CATT has the following objectives:

-- To enhance the dissemination of agricultural information to appropriate audiences through outreach via issues forums and communications training workshops
+- Enhance the dissemination of agricultural and communications information to appropriate audiences through outreach via issues forums and communications training workshops

 The following projects were developed through the CATT Lab: